KaiRenken/PCN/README.md

 - How to use

-PCN is tested to compile with the GCC and MinGW compilers.
-Just place all files from 'src' in one folder and compile the 'PCN.cpp'.
+Just clone to a local directory and compile all files from 'sources'.
 Executable files for Windows and Linux can be found in 'build'.

 Run PCN in command line as follows: